owainlewis/http-dispatch/README.md

 Available on Hackage: https://hackage.haskell.org/package/http-dispatch-0.5.0.2

 A high level Haskell HTTP client with a friendly and consistent API.
 This library builds upon the http-client library, providing an (IMO) easier and more intuative API

-There are only two types (HTTPRequest and HTTPResponse)
+*There are only two types (HTTPRequest and HTTPResponse).
+Everything else is sugar for constructing these types*

 ## Constructing a request